-The question that inevitably comes up then is just which external drive to get.
+The inevitable question is just which external drive to get.

-The problem, of course, is that it’s an answer that keeps changing.
+The problem, of course, is that the answer keeps changing.
 Technology evolves, and as a result, so does my recommendation.

 Let me give you a few guidelines, and then a few current (as of this writing) examples.